pebakery/pebakery-docs/Commands/Archive/Decompress.md

 Split archives are supported.

-Extracting from encrypted/password protected archives is not currently supported.
+Extracting from encrypted/password protected archives is supported using the `Password=` argument.

 ## Remarks